 The BMW Turbo concept from 1972 was and still is a striking car that doesn't look an awful lot like a BMW car past or present.
 It shared its platform with the ultra-popular BMW 2002 but other than that this concept car remained a concept forever.

-Volvo have a reputation for making safe, reliable cars with a certain look.
+Volvo has a reputation for making safe, reliable cars with a certain look.
 They tried to change things with the Tundra concept in 1979 but it just wasn't them and it was shelved.
 Still, this is a glimpse of what could have been for the Swedish carmaker.